CSCAR/workshop-stata-intro/stata_markdown/04-data-manipulation.md

 For example, "gender" is a poor dummy variable - what does 0 gender or 1 gender represent?
-Obviously we could (and should) use [value labels](data-management.html#value-labels) to associate 0 and 1 with particular genders, but it is more straightforward to use "female" as the dummy variable - a 0 represents "no" to the question of "Female?", hence male; and a 1 represents a "yes" or "female".
+Obviously we could (and should) use [value labels](data-management.html#value-labels) to associate 0 and 1 with particular genders, but it is more straightforward to use "female" as the dummy variable - a 0 represents "no" to the question of "Female?", hence male; and a 1 represents a "yes", hence female.

+If you are collecting data, consider collecting data as dummies where appropriate - if the question has a binary response, encode it as a dummy instead of strings.
+If a question has categorical responses, consider encoding them as a series of dummy variables instead (e.g. "Are you from MI?", "Are you from OH?" etc).
+These changes will (usually) need to be made later anyways.

+Before we discuss creating dummy variables, we need to understand logical operators.
+Consider the following statements

+^$$^
+  4 > 2
+^$$^
+^$$^
+  1 > 2
+^$$^

+Remembering back to middle school math classes that ^$^>^$^ means "greater than", clearly the first statement is true and the second statement is false.

 ^#^^#^^#^ Hidden variables